 Research Areas

-Digital media; digital trace data; algorithms; media selectivity; political communication; computational social science
+Digital media; media selectivity; algorithms; political communication; computational social science

 Email: shnoh@g.ucla.edu